-At St Ambrose the children are encouraged to aid the planning process for Collective Worship and contribute ideas and suggestions e.g. theme music, prayers and activities.
+At St Ambrose the children are encouraged to aid the planning process for Collective Worship and contribute ideas and suggestions e.g. theme music, prayers and activities at an age=appropriate level.
 They should have a sense of belonging and help to create a calm, peaceful and positive atmosphere.
 All the children are encouraged to participate in the singing of hymns, the prayers and the time for reflection and thanksgiving.
 The prayers may be formal or informal and be developmental and age-appropriate.
 (See 'Words for Prayer' pages 30-32 of 'Come and See')